aminography/PrimeDatePicker/README.md

 ### Configurations Based on Input Calendar

-`PrimeDatePickerBottomSheet` reads some configurations from the input calendar, so they are reflected to the date picker.
+`PrimeDatePicker` reads some configurations from the input calendar, so they are reflected to the date picker.
 For example:

 ```kotlin
 // shows a Persian calendar, but in English language which leads to LTR direction